 A variety of other fishes are found within Nelson Reservoir; however, they are rarely utilized as sport fish due to low abundances or their non-game status.
-Channel catfish, stonecats, bigmouth buffalo, smallmouth buffalo, goldeye, white sucker, shorthead redhorse, and smallmouth bass are all present at low levels within Nelson Reservoir
+Channel catfish, stonecats, bigmouth buffalo, smallmouth buffalo, goldeye, white sucker, shorthead redhorse, pumpkinseed and smallmouth bass are all present at low levels within Nelson Reservoir

 It was reported that anglers are starting to figure out that Nelson has a very good adult population of smallmouth bass and the serious bass anglers are starting to target them.
-Good smallmouth bass reproduction has been documented in recent years (Table 17) and will continue to recruit and supplement the adult population.
-In 2019, nine smallmouth bass were captured during fall surveys and ranged in length from 6.5-15.9 inches.
+Good smallmouth bass reproduction has been documented in recent years (Table 15) and will continue to recruit and supplement the adult population.
+Pumpkinseeds also showed up in higher numbers during our summer seining surveys in 2020 (Table15).
+This species was first documented in Nelson Reservoir in 2016.
+FWP will continue to monitor this species abundance, recruitment, and impacts/contributions to the Nelson fish community.